-SYNTHETIC DATASETS
+AREA OF FUTURE OPPORTUNITY SYNTHETIC DATASETS

 Vast data is needed to train machinelearning models.
-Datasets are scarce, costly to produce - in millions of dollars - and often contain biases that impact a model's performance.
+Datasets are scarce,

-Synthetic datasets are artificially generated by an Artificial Intelligence (AI) algorithm that has been trained on a real dataset to produce new data with all the same characteristics as the original data but which cannot be recreated, avoiding associated privacy concerns.
-The global Al training dataset market is expected to reach a value of \$8.6 billion by 2030.
-The market is anticipated to expand at a CAGR of 22% from 2022 to 2030.
+Synthetic datasets are artificially generated by an Artificial Intelligence (AI) algorithm that has been trained on a real dataset to produce new data with all the same characteristics as the original data but which cannot be recreated, avoiding associated privacy concerns.41 The global Al training dataset market is expected to reach a value of \$8.6 billion by 2030.
+The market is anticipated to expand at a CAGR of 22% from 2022 to 2030.42